notum-cz/strapi-plugin-content-versioning/README.md

 1. **Versioning** must be **enabled in settings of Content Type**. _Same as localization plugin._
 2. You need to have **enabled draft/publish** system on your **content type.**
+3. Roles that are going to use the plugin need to have permission enabled in the Settings > Roles > ... > Plugins view.
-3. You need to create/modify file `config/plugins.js` with
+4. You need to create/modify file `config/plugins.js` with

 ```
 module.exports = ({ env }) => ({